How I Processed my Traumatic Ayahuasca Experiences

 Regulate and Integrate to Allow for the New

-Trigger Warning: If you are in the midst of processing a traumatic psychedelic experience, this may bring up unresolved conflicts.
+Trigger Warning: The information provided in this post is for educational and informational purposes only and is not a replacement for professional medical or therapeutic support.
+The below information may not apply to everyone, through no fault of their own, but hopefully it adds value to those who find it relevant.
+If you are in the midst of processing a traumatic psychedelic experience, this may bring up unresolved conflicts.
 If do-able, reading bits and pieces with regulating activities in between may facilitate your experience.

 In 2021, I went through six ayahuasca ceremonies in the Sacred Valley of Peru.
 The original plan was to do a five-ceremony retreat in April, and another five-ceremony retreat in October.
 By the first ceremony of the second retreat (ceremony #6), that entire plan combusted and I ran back to the U.S. feeling ripped into a thousand pieces.
 I learned the necessity of patience and integration in an existentially shattering manner that would send me on a two year journey of piecing myself back together.